Can You Feel My Heart: Composition and lyrics

 "Can You Feel My Heart" was one of the first Bring Me the Horizon songs written with keyboardist Jordan Fish, prior to his official addition to the band in 2013.
 Speaking to Sugarscape.com, bassist Matt Kean recalled that "When we were writing this song it was the first time we kinda realised that Jordan ... was having a big impact on the writing", suggesting that it influenced the band's change in direction on the rest of Sempiternal.
 Vocalist Oliver Sykes confirmed this in a track-by-track feature with Metal Hammer, proclaiming that "This was the turning point; it was the first one that Jordan really got his teeth into, and obviously you can hear that because it’s very heavy on the electronica".
 The song's lyrics were written by Sykes, who has explained that it is "all about admittance, admitting you have a problem, and admitting something's wrong".
-Alternative Press labelled "Can You Feel My Heart" as an emo song.
-Writing for Music Feeds, Mike Hohnen described "Can You Feel My Heart" as a track which combines elements of electronic and hard rock.
+Alternative Press labelled that this track is an emo song.
+Writing for Music Feeds, Mike Hohnen described that this track has also a combination of elements from electronic and hard rock.
 Further explaining the song, Sykes explained:

 Music video

 The music video for "Can You Feel My Heart", directed by Richard Sidwell and Alistair Legrand, was filmed in Los Angeles, California and released on 16 August 2013.
 The Guardian, who premiered the video, described it as "suitably ostentatious" for the song, outlining that it "follows a distressed looking man who is chased by evil beings wearing doctor masks of black Plague".
 Noisecreep's Amy Sciaretto added that the masked people "[stalk] and then [perform] an exploratory procedure on an unsuspecting young gentleman who bleeds thick, black blood", extracting something from his stomach.
 In a feature published in April 2015, Kerrang! ranked it the fifth best Bring Me the Horizon music video.

-As of November 2022, the music video for "Can You Feel My Heart" has over 140 million views on YouTube.